Akimotorakiyu/Moonman/README.md

 # moonman

-moonman is a implement of conflict free concept.
+moonman is an implement of conflict free concept.

+## Features

+- TextAdd
+- TextDelete
+- TextData